twolfson/victorious-git/README.md

 test/index.sh
 ```

-By default, we disable `test/install.sh` which runs installation tests on a user.
-This command has the potential to destroy existing setups.
+By default, we disable `test/install.sh` which runs installation tests as the current user.
+That test suite has the potential to destroy existing setups.

 To run the install test, use the `TEST_INSTALL` environment variable: